schererja/SalesForceExtract/readme.md

 # Sales Force Data Extract

-This application takes SOQL Query and runs it against the rest api of Sales Force
+This application takes SOQL Query and runs it against the rest api of Sales Force.
+The process will then extract the JSON output, convert it to XML to send to a custom Stored Procedure on SQL Server to parse as needed.

 ## Getting Started